 The entire Truro city centre and much of the surrounding area is designated as a Conservation Area.
 This was reappraised and extended in the Truro Conservation Character Area Assessment and endorsed by Cornwall Council in April 2010.
-It is particularly important that the character of the Conservation Area, made up of a combination of buildings (including listed, unlisted and non-designated assets), streets and spaces is protected and enhanced.
+It is particularly important that the character of the Conservation Area, made up of a combination of buildings (including listed, unlisted and nondesignated assets), streets and spaces is protected and enhanced.
 A Conservation Area Management Plan was created in 2008 and has been endorsed by the City Council and Cornwall Council in April 2010.
 This helps to describe the character of the Conservation Area and its special spaces and materials.

-The City Council will seek to update this strategy as required within the Plan period, including the creation of a 'local list' of important buildings that are not statutorily listed.
-This will comprise of a list of undesignated heritage assets both inside and outside of the Conservation Area, endorsed by Cornwall Council for use in decision making in line with advice contained in the NPPF.
+The City Council will seek to update this strategy as required within the Plan period.
+A 'local list' of important buildings that are not statutorily listed has been created.
+This comprises of a list of undesignated heritage assets both inside and outside of the Conservation Area, endorsed by Cornwall Council for use in decision making in line with advice contained in the NPPF.
+View the local list at http://trurokenwynplan.org/trurolist/.

 Proposals in the Conservation Area will need to take particular care to respect the features, scale, massing and materials that make up the character and appearance of the area as well as the impact on non-designated assets.
+The impact of extensions to the side and rear of buildings must also be carefully considered as many side and rear elevations of buildings are also visible to view.
 Proposals outside of the area that still affect the setting of the Conservation Area must also apply care.